Welcome!

 Recruitment

-I encourage interested candidates to email me with a brief statement of interest, an unofficial transcript, and a writing/research sample.
+I welcome interested candidates to email me with a brief statement of interest, an unofficial transcript, and a writing/research sample.

+I especially encourage applications by individuals from justice-seeking groups and those underrepresented in higher education.
 The Department of Geography, Environment and Geomatics at Guelph and I aim to foster welcoming and collaborative spaces that value diversity and wellness.
-I encourage applications from all qualified individuals, including from justice-seeking groups and those underrepresented in higher education.
 More about the Department:

 - Guaranteed funding for all graduate students for the duration of the program